paperclip-ui/legacy-paperclip/documentation/Getting Started/README.md

 #### Generating Typed Definition Files

 If you're using TypeScript, then you'll probably want additional type safety around Paperclip files.
 To do that, you'll need to CLI tools: `npm install paperclip-cli --save-dev`.
 You'll also need to install a compiler.
-For now, the only option you have is React, so add that: `npm install paperclip-react-compiler --save-dev`.
+For now, the only option you have is React, so add that: `npm install paperclip-compiler-react --save-dev`.
 After that, you can generate typed definition files like so:

 ```
-./node_modules/.bin/paperclip --compiler=paperclip-react-compiler --definition --write
+./node_modules/.bin/paperclip --compiler=paperclip-compiler-react --definition --write
 ```